Calendar Parameters and Considerations

 Past Expectations from Community and Staff

-- Graduation as early a possible, preferred before June
+- Graduation as early as possible, preferred before Memorial Day

 - Two consecutive weeks off at Christmas